 Keoladeo National Park

 Keoladeo National Park can rightly be called a ‘Bird Haven’.
-Situated in Bharatpur, Rajasthan, the national park is home to a large number of bird species and one can call it a home away from home for the migratory birds in winters.
-From the fluttering of wings to the cacophony of sounds, from the indescribable flights to the vivid colour in display, Keoladeo National Park finds one way or the other to attract ornithologists and bird watchers.
-Tagged as a UNESCO World Heritage Site in 1985, Keoladeo had since then caught the eye of many nature enthusiasts around the globe.
-About 370 species of birds along with 27 mammal species have been identified in the park, making it a rich wildlife source in India.
+Situated in Bharatpur, Rajasthan, the national park is home to a large number of bird species and serves as a home away from home for migratory birds during the winter season.
+From the fluttering of wings to the cacophony of sounds, from mesmerizing flights to a vivid display of colours, Keoladeo National Park finds one way or another to captivate ornithologists and birdwatchers.

 Nanda Devi Biosphere Reserve